');

 About Auburn, IA

-Auburn is a small community in Iowa with a population of 172 residents.
-The median household income is $57,500 per year, which is near the national average.
-The median age in Auburn is 36.2 years.
+Auburn is a small community located in Iowa with a population of 172 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,500 per year, which is 23% below the national median of $75,149.
+The median age of 36.2 years is close to the US median age of 38.9 years.

 Cost of Living in Auburn, IA